Undergraduate History Courses

 HIST 4390.
 History Capstone.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).
 [WI]

 This course requires students to synthesize knowledge and apply concepts and skills acquired in previous history courses.
 Students will identify a research question, consult relevant primary and secondary sources, analyze those sources, formulate an interpretation, and write a paper to communicate their conclusions.
 The topic of the Capstone will change every semester and will be determined by the instructor.
-Preferably, students will take this course in the last semester of their senior year.
-Prerequisites: HIST 3340 and senior status.
+Preferably, students will take this course in the last spring semester in which they are completing coursework.
+Prerequisites: 6 hours of advanced History including HIST 3340; for Secondary Education majors only, 12 hours of HIST and HIST 3340.